stewartcelani/autodesk-construction-cloud-backup/README.md

 # Autodesk Construction Cloud Backup
-ACCBackup is a C# console application built to backup all Autodesk Construction Cloud/BIM360 projects in your account.
+ACCBackup is a C# console application built to backup all Autodesk Construction Cloud/BIM360 projects in your account via the [Autodesk Forge API](https://forge.autodesk.com/en/docs/).

 It can be run as a one-off or scheduled via a script.
 It was designed to fufill a need that Veeam Backup didn't support.
 The only products on the market at the time were $6k AUD per year, took 15-20 hours to backup what ACCBackup does in 3 hours, and required each project to be manually configured as a separate task/job.

-By default ACCBackup will backup all projects in your account.
+By default, ACCBackup will backup all projects in your account.

 The end result, from an IT managmenet perspective, will be setting up 3 scheduled tasks that will enable 5x daily backups, 4x weekly backups, 12x monthly backups that will rotate accordingly.

 It is used daily to backup 70~ projects (100 GB~) in 3 hours:15 minutes.

 ### Prerequities
-1. Create an app via https://forge.autodesk.com/
+1. Create an app via https://forge.autodesk.com/.
+Using a trial is fine.
+At the time of writing all the APIs the app we are creating will use are free and the signup process doesn't require any payment details.
+When the trial expires your app will keep working.
 2. You will need the Client ID, Client Secret, App Name = "Backup", Descripton = "Backup", Callback URL: point to your business URL but it is not important (this is for 3 legged auth and we only use 2 legged), and "APIs this app will be able to access": Autodesk Construction Cloud API, BIM 360 API, Data Management API.
-3. Enable Custom Integrations on your Autodesk admin account (if you don't see the tab email autodesk support as the article describes): https://knowledge.autodesk.com/support/bim-360/learn-explore/caas/CloudHelp/cloudhelp/ENU/BIM360D-Administration/files/About-Account-Admin/GUID-0C83B441-C611-4574-8DA0-45D5CFC235FA-html.html
+3. Enable Custom Integrations on your Autodesk admin account (if you don't see the tab email autodesk support as the article describes -- note: it is normal not to see the tab, dont panic): https://knowledge.autodesk.com/support/bim-360/learn-explore/caas/CloudHelp/cloudhelp/ENU/BIM360D-Administration/files/About-Account-Admin/GUID-0C83B441-C611-4574-8DA0-45D5CFC235FA-html.html
 4. From Accounts Admin (admin.b360.autodesk.com/) -> Settings -> Custom Integrations
 5. Add Custom Integration -> you'll be asked for Client ID and App Name but that is about it.
 6. Once this is done you will have a forge app with clientid & clientsecret that will be approved for your accountid.